Land Opportunities

 Loxa-Lucie Headwaters

-• Proximity to urban services à high probability for future development
+• Proximity to urban services and a high probability for future development.

 Pal-Mar (“Pal-Mar Program”)